AlexMapley/workstation/README.md

 This is more so a personal playground rather than an open software project.
 I would recommend forking this repository for personal use and wiping out everything under the `workspace/` heirarchy.

 Git commit messages are non-standard and otherwise difficult to follow, as much of the work done here is only meant for version controlling personal progress as opposed to providing readability.

+## Acknowledgements
+- Thanks to https://github.com/wernight/docker-funbox, especially for your ascii art collection!